Momking/Petrichor/README.md

-# Petrichor
+# Website developmeny

-Petrichor is a Technofest of IIT Palakkad.
-This website is just created on the bassis of this event.
+This website is just created on the basis of some event.
 This is not the original website.